Martyrs of the Spanish Civil War: Jaime Hilario Barbal

 Jaime Hilario Barbal, born Manuel Barbal Cosán, was raised in a pious and hardworking family near the Pyrenees mountains.
 Entered the seminary at age 12, but when his hearing began to fail in his teens, he was sent home.
 Joined the Brothers of the Christian Schools at age 19, entering the novitiate on 24 February 1917 at Irun, Spain, taking the name Jaime Hilario.
 Exceptional teacher and catechist, he believed strongly in the value of universal education, especially for the poor.
 However, his hearing problems grew worse, and in the early 1930s, he was forced to retire from teaching, and began work in the garden at the La Salle house at San Jose, Tarragona, Spain.
 Imprisoned in July 1936 at Mollerosa, Spain when the Spanish Civil War broke out and religious people were swept from the street.
-Transferred to Tarragona in December, then confined on a prison ship with some other religious.
+Transferred to Tarragona in December, then confined on a prison ship with some other religious people.
 Convicted on 15 January 1937 of being a Christian Brother.
 Two rounds of volley fire from a firing squad did not kill him, possibly because some of the soldiers intentionally shot wide; their commander then murdered Jaime with five shots at close range.
 First of the 97 La Salle Brothers killed in Catalonia, Spain during the Spanish Civil War to be recognized as a martyr.
 He was beatified on 29 April 1990, and was canonized by Pope John Paul II on 21 November 1999.